frvnkliu/math-operations/DrawTool/README.txt

       >plus
       >slash

-? - a randomly generated number between 0-100000000
-An operation folder (e.g. minus, multiply, plus) is only created if there are images of them
+? - a randomly generated number between 0-100000000 to avoid naming conflicts An operation folder (e.g. minus, multiply, plus) is only created if there are images of them